Are you a perfectionist?

 Perhaps you can’t leave the house until you look impeccable.

-Or maybe you’ve made progress on a project, but can only see mistakes.
+Or maybe you’ve progressed on a project, but only see mistakes.

 You set sky-high standards, then beat yourself up when you fail.

-Striving for excellence can be a fun challenge, but perfectionism is different.
-The latter drains your time and energy.
-When you equate performance with who you are, you set yourself up for unhappiness and low self-esteem.
+Striving for excellence can be a fun challenge.
+But perfectionism drains your time and energy.

-I’m a recovering perfectionist who used to be proud of her attention to detail and unrealistic standards.
-I spent countless hours on the smallest tasks and craved the approval.
+I’m a recovering perfectionist who used to flaunt her attention to detail and unrealistic standards.
+I spent countless hours on the smallest tasks and craved approval… until my joy shattered.

-A perfectionist ties their self-worth to their achievements.
 They sacrifice their time, energy, relationships and even health to reach high standards.
-The fear of failure and disapproval is like a flame underneath their butts to spur them into action.
+The fear of failure and disapproval motivates them.

-If joy motivates you, you feel light, open, energetic and even grateful.
+Contrarily, if joy motivates you, you may feel light, open, energetic and even grateful.
 You’re in the flow and ideas come to you easily.
-You might be so focused that you lose track of time!
+Time seems to fly because you’re so focused!

 Perfectionism is actually a coping mechanism.

-As a child, I learned that if I didn’t get good grades, my parents criticized me.
-If I didn’t look pretty or wear nice clothes, kids would make fun of me.
-If I expressed my anger, I wouldn’t get what I wanted.
+As a child, I learned that when I didn’t get good grades, my parents criticized me.
+When I didn’t wear nice clothes, kids made fun of me.
+When I expressed my anger, I didn’t get what I wanted.

-Even seemingly small rejections can scar you as an adult.
-When they create too much pain over time, you naturally find ways to avoid more pain.
-In my case, I (unconsciously) resorted to perfectionism.
+When they hurt too much, you naturally find ways to avoid more pain.
+In my case, I unconsciously resorted to perfectionism.

-Until I realized how much time, energy and emotions went into the never-ending quest for perfectionism.
+Until I realized how much energy went into the never-ending quest for perfection.
 Worst of all, I never felt good enough.
-The weight on my shoulders nearly crushed me.

 So, send some love to those parts of you that you’ve cast away.
 That your parents, co-workers, friends or society have deemed “unacceptable”.

-Break out of character, even if it’s just in the privacy of your own room or your journal.
+Break out of character, even if it’s just in the privacy of your room or journal.

 3) Challenge “No pain, no gain”

-In the end, a perfectionist feels unworthy.
-They think, If I’m perfect, then I’ll be good enough.
-Then others will accept me.
-Or love me.
+But despite their efforts, a perfectionist feels unworthy: If I’m perfect, then I’ll be good enough.
+Then others will accept or love me.

-If I didn’t feel completely exhausted at the end of the day, that meant I didn’t work hard enough.
+I worked at my computer until my eyes glazed over.
+If I didn’t feel exhausted at the end of the day, that meant I didn’t work hard enough.
 Then I’d beat myself up.

-In a society that overvalues production, profits and perfectionism, it’s not easy to honor who we are.
+In a society that overvalues production, profits and perfection, it’s not easy to honor who we are.